SfyLabs-HASC/Age_Of_Chronos_GamesBounty/applications/AgeOfChronos.md

 ## 1. Pitch the Game

 ### Please describe the game in a short pitch
 AGE OF CHRONOS Rebellion’s Echo is a web3 game created by SFY Labs on Moonbeam EVM with Unity Web.
 Actually the game have an MVP that you can test.
 This project involves integrating NFT 2.0 technology into a web-based dungeon crawler game to enhance the gaming experience.
 Players can collect unique heroes, items, materials, and treasures.
-The roadmap details various phases of development, including new features, bug fixes, and enhancements aimed at improving both single-player and multiplayer modes.
+The roadmap details various phases of development, including new features and bug fixes

 Key highlights include: